 notifying employees of general matters under health and safety law.

 Any breach of these obligations will result in the employer being held liable.
 Liability can be both civil and criminal.
 Responsible managers and officers of the company may be personally liable in addition to the company.
 Employers are obliged to maintain insurance against liability for bodily injury or disease sustained by employees arising out of or sustained in the course of their employment in the UK.
 The insurance must be taken out under one or more approved policies with authorised insurers.

 Over and above the legislation already referred to there are a vast number of more detailed regulations that target specific work related hazards including safety of the workplace and work equipment, fire hazards and lifting or other strenuous activities to name but a few.

-The Health and Safety Executive enforce compliance with the regulations but they also produce a lot of helpful information for employers that can be accessed on their website http://www.hse.gov.uk/.
-For employers working in low risk environments the HSE have an area of their website dedicated to making health and safety simple.
+The Health and Safety Executive enforce compliance with the regulations, but they also produce a lot of helpful information for employers that can be accessed by visiting their website.
+For employers working in low-risk environments the HSE have an area of their website dedicated to making health and safety simple.
 That information can be accessed here.

 Payroll and taxation

 It is necessary to register with HM Revenue & Customs (HMRC) for employee income tax and national insurance purposes.
 Before an employer registers with HMRC it is necessary to gather certain preliminary information which the employer will then need during the registration process (which in most cases can be done over the telephone or by email).
 The pieces of information required relate to general facts about the company (e.g. business name, address, nature of business), details about how many employees will be involved and information on where the payroll will be run from and the names, addresses and phone numbers of those looking after the payroll.
 With these items, employers can register with the HMRC who will then send all the information required to set up the payroll.
 More details can be found on HMRC’s website.